“Physical, sexual, and psychological abuse are not teaching tools” – Yongey Mingyur Rinpoche

 In these circumstances, it is not a breach of samaya to bring painful information to light.
 Naming destructive behaviors is a necessary step to protect those who are being harmed or who are in danger of being harmed in the future, and to safeguard the health of the community (Yongey Mingyur Rinpoche).

-I hope that we put a stop to the medieval worshiping of gurus and giving all our power away to those who convince us that abusive behavior is somehow necessary for spiritual advancement.
+I hope that we can stop giving all our power away to those who convince us that abusive behavior is somehow beneficial spiritually.
 I hope that we stop justifying our teachers’ unethical behaviors.
-I also hope that we create healthier spiritual circles where students’ safety is upheld, and teachers’ actions are firmly rooted in true compassion and full accountability, leaving no trails of broken hearts, and wounded minds.
+I also hope that we can create healthier spiritual circles where students’ safety is upheld, and teachers’ actions are firmly rooted in true compassion and full accountability, leaving no trails of broken hearts, and wounded minds.
+There is so much more to be said about that . . .

 Mantika, July 2023